 Canal tombs

-In 1923 a small cluster of tombs was found on the northern side of the Isola Sacra.
-The tombs are close to Portus, approximately 150 metres to the south-west of the Basilica of Saint Hippolytus.
-In antiquity the tombs formed a whole with the other graves of the necropolis, the "100 tombs".
-They are at a distance of a few hundred metres from those tombs.
+The first part of the necopolis had been excavated earlier than the part of the necropolis with the described 100 tombs.
+In 1925 already a small cluster of tombs was found on the northern side of the Isola Sacra.
+These tombs are close to Portus, approximately 150 metres to the south-west of the Basilica of Saint Hippolytus.
+In antiquity the tombs formed a whole with the other graves of the necropolis, the so-called "100 tombs".
+They are at a distance of a few hundred metres from those tombs 1.

 - Sources